Ever heard of neem oil but weren’t sure what it was? Uses for neem oil in the garden are bountiful, and it can be a big help to gardeners everywhere.

 How to Use Neem Oil in the Garden

 Neem oil is not a traditional, chemical-laden insecticide, thankfully.
 Because it is an oil, and not poison, it can take neem oil longer to “work.”
 For those expecting neem oil spray to instantly kill any pests you see, you may be disappointed.
-The pests ingest the neem oil and it may cause them to stop eating and/or stop laying eggs, but the results are slower than chemical poison.
+The pests ingest the neem oil, and it may cause them to stop eating and/or stop laying eggs, but the results are slower than chemical poison.
+But knowing how to use neem oil and how long the process takes gives you a safe alternative to chemical-laden poisons that can harm other beneficial insects.

 For application, spray your neem oil insecticide before pollinators are out and about.
 This would be in early morning hours or in the evening, and this reduces the risk of spraying any beneficial insects that visit your garden.